BPO Trends and Predictions: Staying Ahead in a Rapidly Changing Industry

 Nearshore and offshore outsourcing have long helped businesses scale operations and reduce costs.
 As some BPO trends and predictions suggest, companies plan to increase their adoption of these strategies for global expansion.
 To learn more about nearshoring vs. offshoring, consider the differences below:

 • Offshore outsourcing involves hiring overseas BPO service providers to handle certain business functions.
-For example, an e-commerce business delegates its customer support, data entry, and inventory management to BPO firms in the Philippines.
+For example, an e-commerce business delegated customer support, data entry, and inventory management to BPO firms in the Philippines.

 The advent of globalization paved the way for nearshore and offshore outsourcing.
 The world has become a global village, and outsourcing has become instrumental.